elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/log-based-alerts.md

+---
+description: How to work with log-based alerting in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+---

 # OpenSearch Alert

 The alerting feature notifies you when data from one or more OpenSearch indices meets certain conditions.
 For example, you might want to notify a Slack channel if your application logs more than five HTTP 404 errors in one hour/minute, or you might want to page a developer if no new documents have been indexed in the past 20 minutes.